Industry and Community Partnerships

 Educator Externships (slideshow): Educator Externships are a unique professional development opportunity whereby SPPS educators work with an industry partner to learn about the skills, assets, and competencies needed to be successful in that career pathway.
 In SPPS, externships also include partnering with a local training program, college, or university with the degree, certificate, or credential needed to work in that particular field in order to further bridge the gap between secondary (high school), postsecondary (college/training) and industry.

 Sponsorship of a College Course (connected to a Career Pathway) (slideshow): SPPS students have many opportunities to take advanced training courses, many for college credit, in their home high schools and by participating in the Districtwide Career Pathways Program.
 SPPS seeks funders who have an interest in supporting specific coursework related to their organizational goals, mission, and needs.
 Through advanced coursework, students have the opportunity to learn specific skills and participate in training that make them more marketable and competitive in today’s economy.

 Funding Opportunities (slideshow): There are many ways to sponsor or fund Office of College and Career Readiness programming.
-SPPS Grants and OCCR staff work with potential funders to discuss organizational goals and needs, write collaborative grants, and connect possible partners to additional organizations that have similar goals, values, and needs.
+SPPS Office of Innovation and Office of College and Career Readiness staff work with potential funders to discuss organizational goals and needs, write collaborative grants, and connect possible partners to additional organizations that have similar goals, values, and needs.
 SPPS welcomes multi-organizational partnerships that leverage the gifts and attributes of many organizations to create programs that support the future workforce of Saint Paul and the Metro Area.